 1. Check the help centre articles and use the search

 For a lot of issues, our help centre already has the answers, so always check here first.
-The help centre has a manageable amount of articles that cover a lot of the commonest configuration questions.
+The help centre has a manageable amount of articles that cover a lot of the most common configuration questions.
 Try to solve the issue yourself before turning to support - you will get to know your own pages far better.
-If you do not find the help you need in our help centre or need further information, feel free to contact us!
+If you can't find the help you need in our help centre or need further information, feel free to contact us!